Please ensure Javascript is enabled for purposes of website accessibility

 After a fatal drunk driving accident, the deceased victim’s family may pursue a wrongful death lawsuit against the drunk driver.
 If the driver is a minor, you may also be able to hold the person or establishment who served the driver alcohol responsible for the accident.

 A driver who drinks alcohol before getting into a car does not have to be legally drunk to cause an accident that results in injury or death.
-If you suspect that the driver who caused your accident may have been under the influence, a drunk driving accident lawyer at Munley Law Personal Injury Attorneys will investigate that possibility.
+Suppose you suspect that the driver who caused your accident may have been under the influence.
+In that case, a drunk driving accident lawyer at Munley Law Personal Injury Attorneys will investigate that possibility.
 As the victim of a drunk driving accident, you may be entitled to legal compensation.

 How Common are Drunk Driving Accidents?